grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

 - Ingester reads records from Kafka, and processes them locally.
 Processing means unmarshalling the data and handling write requests stored in records.
-- Fetched records, containing write requests, are expected to be processed ingesting the write requests data into the ingester.
+- Fetched records, containing write requests, are expected to be processed by ingesting the write requests data into the ingester.
 - This alert fires if no processing is occurring at all, like if the processing is stuck (e.g. a deadlock in ingester).

 How to **investigate**:

-- Take goroutine profile of the ingester and check if there's any routine calling `pushToStorage` and what's it state:
+- Take goroutine profile of the ingester and check if there's any routine calling `pushToStorage`:
   - If the call exists and it's waiting on a lock then there may be a deadlock.
   - If the call doesn't exist then it could either mean processing is not stuck (false positive) or the `pushToStorage` wasn't called at all, and so you should investigate the callers in the code.